KasperFranz/wtfm.io/manuscript/02-always-be-commenting.md

 ## The How

-There's a common misconception with code comments that explaining _how_ a piece of code works is the same as explaining _what_ it does.
+When it comes to commenting code, there's a common misconception that explaining _how_ a piece of code works is the same as explaining _what_ it does.
 While they are similar in nature, the _how_ is a much more nuanced method of documentation.
+While the _what_ focuses only on the intended function of a method, the _how_ details its side-effects, caveats, and gotchas.
+This helps prevent information that can be lost through software design patterns that obfuscate functionality.

+Take, for example, the following method found within the source code of the Go programming language:

 ```go
 // Buffered returns a reader of the data remaining in the Decoder's